 Better Basics: Birmingham Reads

 The Junior League of Birmingham has partnered with the Children’s Literacy Guild, Better Basics and the Children’s Literacy Guild of Alabama to collect books suitable for children and adults.
 The mission of Birmingham Reads is to distribute books to low-income children, while also raising awareness of child and adult literacy efforts.
-Birmingham Reads will take place over a two-week period in April of 2012 and will consist of two major efforts – 4th Annual Birmingham’s Biggest Book Drive and United We Read.
+Birmingham Reads take place over a two-week period in April 2014 and will consist of the 6th Annual Birmingham’s Biggest Book Drive and Birmingham Reads Day.
 Birmingham’s Biggest Book Drive is a community wide book drive that collects new and gently used children’s books and distributes them to agencies in need in the Birmingham community.
 United We Read is an existing literacy program in the Birmingham City Schools – volunteers from the community come together on the same day in April to read in each Birmingham City classroom (grades kindergarten through fifth).
 A copy of the book is distributed to each student in the class.